virchau13/webhookee/README.md

 A simple webhook receiver.

 ## Usage
 Execute `webhookee` and it will simply run until you terminate it.
+By default, `webhookee` will output its logs to standard output - this can be changed by specifying the `--log-file <file>` option.

 ## Configuration